 Your wrongful termination attorney in North Charleston, SC, can help you through these difficult times after wrongful termination.
 There are state and federal laws in place that can help protect employees.
 These laws include:

 - The Worker Adjustment and Retraining Notification (WARN) Act requires workers to be provided a minimum of 60 days notice prior to a massive layoff.
-This applies to companies with more than 100 employees, not including those who have only been working for the company over the six months prior to the layoff, and those who do not work more than 20 hours per week.
+This applies to companies with more than 100 employees, not including those who have only been working for the company over the six months prior to the layoff and those who do not work more than 20 hours per week.

 - State employment laws require employees to be paid all due wages within 48 hours of termination or the next scheduled payday and must be paid within 30 days of termination.